Pictured above: Swamp azalea (Rhododendron viscosum) by Mary Keim. Click on terms for botanical definitions. View post as a PDF.

-Swamp azalea occurs naturally in wet flatwoods, seep and bay swamps and along lake margins.
-It flowers late spring through summer after the leaves emerge.
-It is attractive to a variety of pollinators, including hummingbirds.
+Swamp azalea (Rhododendron viscosum) is a long-lived perennial shrub to small tree with fragrant, showy blooms.
+It occurs naturally in wet flatwoods, seep and bay swamps and along lake margins.
+It flowers in midsummer and is attractive to a variety of pollinators, including hummingbirds.
 Swamp azalea is Florida’s only white-flowered and summer-blooming rhododendron.

 Family: Ericaceae (Heath family)